carbonintensityio/scheduler/CONTRIBUTING.md

   has [this nice page with your contributions](https://github.com/carbonintensityio/scheduler/graphs/contributors).
 For each major scheduler release, we also publish the list of contributors in the announcement post.
 * Commits should be atomic and semantic.
 Please properly squash your pull requests before submitting them.
-Fixup commits can be used temporarily during the review process but things should be squashed at the end to have meaningful commits.
-  We use merge commits so the GitHub Merge button cannot do that for us.
+Fixup commits can be used temporarily during the review process but things should be squashed at the end to have meaningful commits We use merge commits so the GitHub Merge button cannot do that for us.
 If you don't know how to do that, just ask in your pull request, we will be happy to help!
 * Please limit the use of lambdas and streams as much as possible in code that executes at runtime, in order to minimize runtime footprint.